thomasWeise/aitoa/book/difficulties/epistasis/README.md

 For the JSSP problem that we use as example application domain in this book, this is not the case:
 Neither can we schedule each jobs separately without considering the other jobs nor can we consider the machines separately.
-There is also no way in which we could try to find the best time slot for any sub-job without considering the other jobs.
+There is also no way in which we could try to find the best time slot for any operation without considering the other jobs.

 ### The Problem: Epistasis